PyPedia/IP-Analyzer-Pro/README.md

 ### 📊 Binary Visualization
 Each result includes a full 32-bit binary representation with clear octet separators, making it easy to understand the underlying binary logic of subnetting.

-### 📈 Excel Export
-Export all calculated data to a structured Excel file with a single click — perfect for documentation, reporting, or sharing with your team.

 ### 📜 Calculation History
 All calculations are automatically saved locally.
 You can revisit previous results, manage your history, and never lose track of your work.